Featured Program: Love Danville Education Council

 Each semester, VWU students go to local elementary schools to tutor and mentor students in the area of reading and math.
 The partnership allows our students to mentor students who are at a high risk of dropping out and help excite the students in continuing with their education.

 Featured Program: VWC Annual On-Campus Homeless Shelter

-For one week each January, Virginia Wesleyan College hosts a shelter for homeless men and women in partnership with the Portsmouth Volunteers for the Homeless.
-Established in 2007 and founded by students, VWC’s Annual On-Campus Homeless Shelter is one of the only shelters of its kind operated on a college campus in the United States.
-The shelter is a collaborative campus effort but is staffed and managed primarily by student volunteers and provides a truly transformational experience for volunteers and guests.
+For one week each January, Virginia Wesleyan University hosts a shelter for homeless men and women in partnership with the Portsmouth Volunteers for the Homeless.
+Established in 2007 and founded by students, VWU’s Annual Shelter program is a collaborative effort of faculty, community partners, and students; however, it is staffed and managed primarily by student volunteers and provides a truly transformational experience for volunteers and guests.
 It takes place during the Winter Sessions academic term and is typically tied with an academic course on the issue of homelessness in America.
-VWC’s Annual On-Campus Homeless provides a unique opportunity for students to break down social barriers, look beyond stereotypes and make meaningful connections.
+VWU’s Shelter program provides a unique opportunity for students to break down social barriers, look beyond stereotypes and make meaningful connections.